-Best Books to Learn Japanese for Beginners
+5 Best Books to Learn Japanese

-5 best Japanese language textbooks
+Best Japanese language textbooks from my experience

 Minna no Nihongo

 Minna no Nihongo is one of the most famous Japanese language book series and probably the most hated book by most Japanese students.
-It is the book that 99.9% of Japanese schools in Japan use, so if you want to go to one of these schools, it’s recommended that you start studying with this book on your own before.
+It is the book that 99.9% of Japanese schools in Japan use, so if you want to go to one of these Japanese schools, it’s recommended that you start studying with this book on your own before.
 However, many foreigners consider this series of books to be outdated and not practical for learning Japanese.

 The books are available here: